Skip to content

 About the Public Financing Program

-The San Francisco Ethics Commission administers a limited public campaign financing program for candidates running for Mayor or Supervisor.
-Under the program, candidates for the Office of Mayor who qualify and meet program eligibility requirements may receive up to $1,200,000 in public funds ($1,185,500 for incumbent candidates).
-Candidates for the Board of Supervisors may receive up to $255,000 in public funds ($252,000 for incumbent candidates).
+The San Francisco Ethics Commission administers San Francisco’s Public Campaign Financing Program.
+Under the program, eligible candidates for the Office of Mayor may receive up to $1,200,000 in public funds ($1,185,500 for incumbent candidates), and candidates for the Board of Supervisors may receive up to $255,000 in public funds ($252,000 for incumbent candidates).

 Eligibility